Learning to Play at SCVFA

 bluegrass, Celtic, Scandinavian and other styles.

-Wanting to learn, or practice, a particular tune?
+Want to work on a particular tune?
 Ask!

 Again, you can find some of the tunes that have been taught on